 Building the Future Donor Pipeline – Successful YA and Student Philanthropy Topics

-Marissa Fitzgerald, Fairfield University, Madeline Sanzo, University of Connecticut Foundation and Others TBA
+Marissa Fitzgerald, Fairfield University, Madeline Sanzo, University of Connecticut Foundation and Julie Knight, Carnegie Mellon University

 The next generation of alumni volunteers and donors are as closer to you than any other group.
 Cultivating relationships with current students and the most recent alumni can lead to a lifetime of alumni engagement and dedication to giving back.
 Join us as we work through approaches, success stories and tales of caution from 3 different categories of institutions who have put the work into tackling this dynamic, elusive, differently-responsive group of soon to be and recent alumni.
 Whether you are from a team of a hundred or a team of 10 – this session will help you walk away with tips to educate, engage, and empower your students and most recent graduates into becoming your institution’s leaders of tomorrow.